Kollegal: Transportation

 Karnataka government buses from Bengaluru ply from MCTC which is popularly known as Satellite bus terminal in Mysuru Road and also from Kalasipalyam.
-Since the town was in Coimbatore district in the past, buses run between Coimbatore and Kollegal.
+Since the town was in Coimbatore district in the past, buses run between Coimbatore and Kollegala.

 Geography

-Kollegal is located at 12.15°N 77.12°E. It has an average elevation of 588 m.
+Kollegala is located at 12.15°N 77.12°E. It has an average elevation of 588 m.
 Since the town is on the foothills of the Western Ghats, it is home to a mixed topography.
 Temperature is moderate.

+Until 2018, Kollegala taluk was the largest taluk in Karnataka,in terms of area;2800 km2.
+Then the Government of Karnataka carved out Hanur taluk from Kollegala, significantly reducing its size.